 Colombian composer/sound maker James Diaz, currently based in New York and Philadelphia, composes music that strives to create unique sonic textures, sound masses, and interactive environments.
 His music includes interdisciplinary projects that explore the potential of electroacoustic and mixed media settings.
 Deeply influenced by the concept of psychedelia, and psychedelic rock bands, his music also draws from elements of architecture, Latin-America landscapes, graphic design, and photography.

 Serving as the 2019 composer-in-residence for the Medellin Philharmonic, James premiered "RETRO", a concerto for orchestra and electronics.
 Currently, James is working on a duo piece for the National Sawdust Ensemble, as well as on the production of his conceptual album for violin in collaboration with Julia Suh.

-James has won multiple international and national awards, such as the 2015 National Prize of Music in Composition from the Colombian Ministry of Culture for "Saturn Lights", his concerto for percussion trio and orchestra, and was recorded by conductor Mateo Sepulveda and the REC Symphony.
+James has won multiple international and national awards, such as the 2015 National Prize of Music in Composition from the Colombian Ministry of Culture for "Saturn Lights", his concerto for percussion trio and orchestra.
 His orchestral piece "Frack[in]g" was awarded the 2018 Bogotá Philharmonic Prize in Composition.
 Similarly, James has been a fellow at the Orchestra of St. Luke’s DeGaetano Institute, the American Composers Orchestra's Underwood Readings, the Nashville Symphony Composers Lab, the Loretto Project, the Gabriela Lena Frank Creative Academy of Music, the International Winter Festival of Campos do Jordao, and the Q-arte string quartet festival.

-His music has been performed, awarded, and/or commissioned by ensembles such as Longleash, Sō Percussion, Unheard-of//ensemble, Efferus Quartet, Apply Triangle, Quartet121, Camará Ensamble, ZOFO duo, National Sawdust, and orchestras such as the National Symphony of Colombia, American Composers Orchestra, Medellin Philharmonic, Nashville Symphony, Bogotá Philharmonic, Manhattan School of Music Composers' Orchestra, Xalapa Symphony Orchestra, EAFIT Symphony, Orchestra of St. Luke's, and Sao Paulo Symphony Orchestra.
+His music has been performed, awarded, and/or commissioned by ensembles such as Longleash, Sō Percussion, Unheard-of//ensemble, Efferus Quartet, Apply Triangle, Quartet121, Camará Ensamble, ZOFO duo, National Sawdust Ensamble, and orchestras such as the National Symphony of Colombia, American Composers Orchestra, Medellin Philharmonic, Nashville Symphony, Bogotá Philharmonic, Manhattan School of Music Composers' Orchestra, Xalapa Symphony Orchestra, EAFIT Symphony, Orchestra of St. Luke's, and Sao Paulo Symphony Orchestra.